snehapvs/PythonRabbitmqApp/README.md

 ## Design Constaints and Assumptions:
 * Used print statements in place of logging.info as logging module is efefcting pika module for establishing rabbitmq server conenction
+* Added Publisher and Receiver as different services and respective requirements and dockerfile is added accordingly.
+* Rabbitmq configuration is added in the docker-compsoe file directly
+* Used Flask-restful to add a API endpoint to switch between input data sources easyly (this could be done via an environment variable too)
 * Sending one row at a time to the queue from the publisher,As data file can be huge and sending the full data to queue might not be ideal in that case.

 ## Python Modules Used : all modules are mentioned in requiements.txt
 * pika for rabbitmq module